Crystalline blue padlock with circuit board internals and dissolving translucent cubes on a grid background

 export MATHPIX_APP_KEY="4eb...366"

 During our internal implementation, we learned a critical lesson about timing.
-The .zshenv file runs for every shell invocation, including non-interactive subshells, script executions, and IDE background processes.
-It runs far too early for biometric prompts or Keychain lookups to work reliably.
-When we initially placed our loading logic there, Touch ID dialogs appeared unpredictably, and Keychain access failed silently in non-interactive contexts.
+The .zshenv file runs for every shell invocation: non-interactive subshells, script executions, IDE background processes.
+Keychain lookups in that context fail silently.

 The solution is a clean architectural split:

 • .zshenv is purely declarative.
-It defines the _SECRETS array, helper functions, and the chosen backend config.
-No values, no I/O, no auth prompts.
+It defines the _SECRETS array and helper functions.
+No values, no I/O.

 • .zshrc is the executor.
-It runs only for interactive shells, where biometric prompts and password dialogs are appropriate.
-This is where the actual loading and injection occurs.
+It runs only for interactive shells, where Keychain access is reliable.
+This is where loading occurs.

-Figure 1: The split architecture: .zshenv defines names and functions, while .zshrc resolves values from the appropriate backend based on the session type.
+Figure 1: .zshenv defines names and functions. .zshrc resolves values from macOS Keychain at interactive startup.

-# ~/.zshenv -- helper functions and key names (no values)
+# ~/.zshenv - key names and helper functions (no values)

 _SECRETS=(